Asandandlela16/Data-science_Asanda_Ndlela/README.md

 SALES REPORT IN SOUTH AFRICA

 Hi I am Asanda Ndlela , an aspiring Data Scientist and this is one of my entry level projects I have been working on while finishing my final year.This repo contains a beginner-to-intermediate level project where I explore Sales report  data using both Power BI and Excel .
-The goal is to build dashboards that help visualize and track key sales patterns like discounts, popular product, and category performance.
+The goal is to build dashboards that help visualize and track key sales patterns like discounts, popular products , and category performance.

 🧰 Tools Used Power BI Desktop (.pbix) – for building interactive dashboards and visuals.